An Overview of Drug Delivery or Possession with Intent Charges

 If the evidence cannot be suppressed, then there are other strategies we could employ to get your charges reduced or dismissed, get a good offer in the negotiations with the prosecutor, or prevail at trial.
 An experience drug defense attorney can employ multiple strategies to help you get out of trouble.

-Defense Attorney for Violation of the Uniform Controlled Substance Act (VUCSA)
+Defense Lawyer for Violation of the Uniform Controlled Substance Act (VUCSA)

 The Curtis Firm, LLC is equipped with the necessary experience to defend you against drug delivery charges.
 Let's start with a free initial consultation and develop your defense.
 We assure you that there is a way to resolve your case.

-If you need help with a charge with VUCSA in Tacoma, call us at (253) 327-1063.
+If you need help with a charge with VUCSA in Tukwila, call us at (253) 327-1063.
 We have defended people in your position in the past and we can help you as well.